Fisherman121/Bournvita_HackGenX/README.md

 - [ ] Improve detection accuracy in various lighting conditions
 - [ ] Add geofencing capabilities for location-based alerts
 - [ ] Implement predictive analytics for optimizing cleanup routes
+- [ ] Integrate the reporting website with the main backend system

 ## 📄 License